larsarv/java-record-mutator-generator/README.md

 # The Java Record Mutator Generator  (JRMG)
 ## Overview
-The Java Record Mutator Generator (JRMG) is a compile-time annotation processor that automatically generates fluent mutator classes for Java records.
-It enables developers to create chainable operations to modify record fields without resorting to complex workarounds or manual builder patterns.
+The Java Record Mutator Generator (JRMG) is a compile-time annotation processor that automatically generates fluent mutator/builder classes for Java records.
+It enables developers to create chainable operations to modify nested record fields without resorting to complex workarounds or manual builder patterns.

 Records in Java are immutable by default, which makes modifying them cumbersome — especially when dealing with nested structures or complex business logic.
 JRMG solves this problem by generating a mutator class for each annotated record,